 Under the shade of a cabana at Dancalan Beach in the Philippines, I watch a fleet of 7 catamaran boats circle the waters like predatory sharks, attempting to locate the monsters that reside just beneath the shimmering surface of Donsol Bay.
 Only 24-hours ago I was on board one of these vessels hoping for an opportunity to swim with giants.

 We scour the waters in search of a sign that indicates a whale shark is nearby.
-As the trail gets hot, excitement of the 4-person crew on board crescendos and I, along with my 5 companions for the day, ready my snorkel gear.
+As the trail gets hot, the excitement of the 4-person crew on board crescendos and I, along with my 5 companions for the day, ready my snorkel gear.
 We move in unison like a battalion loyal to its commander.
 At the behest of our Butanding Interaction Officer (“BIO”) we pull on our flippers and frantically plunge one-by-one into the unknown.
 Visibility is poor, the water seems to be shrouded in a ghost-like milky-white substance.
 The blue expanse stretches on for what seems like eternity.
-Eerily there are no other living creatures in sight, the sea does not offer up a single fish to foreshadow what is to come.
-Unable to discern the direction in which I am meant to be looking, I struggle to keep pace with the lightning quick flippers of our BIO, until there is no other direction to look.
+Eerily, there are no other living creatures in sight, the sea does not offer up a single fish to foreshadow what is to come.
+Unable to discern the direction in which I am meant to be looking, I struggle to keep pace with the lightning quick flippers of our BIO until there is no other direction to look.
 Suddenly my periphery is overwhelmed by a polka-dotted mass moving towards me.
 Next to a whale shark (locally “butanding”) it is impossible to ignore how insignificant we truly are.
 The whale shark tolerates us for a few precious moments before diving too deep to follow or effortlessly flicking its tail and vanishing into thin air.
 We are left with no choice but to ascend, retreat to the boat, regroup, rinse and repeat.
-No matter how many times we danced this dance, 7 on this particular day, I never failed to be completely caught off-guard when the silky white vapour in the water would give-way to a gaping mouth, impossibly large, affixed to a 10 metre long butanding gliding in my direction.
+No matter how many times we danced this dance, 7 on this particular day, I never failed to be completely caught off-guard when the silky white vapour gave way to a gaping mouth, impossibly large, affixed to a 10 metre long butanding that was gliding in my direction.
 All I could do was scramble out of the way, attempting to recall the safe distance to leave between myself and the gentle giant.

-Over 500 kilometres away in Oslob, Philippines visitors are virtually assured an encounter with the mighty butanding.
+Over 500 kilometres away in Oslob, Philippines, visitors are virtually assured an encounter with the mighty butanding.
 Here, daily feeding of whale sharks has served to effectively domesticate the largest fish in the sea.
 Like Pavlov’s dog, the whale sharks that patrol Oslob have learned to associate the approaching fleet of boats with food.
 Mouths gaping, the beasts tolerate the human intrusion in their lives in exchange for an easy meal.
 Whilst the rumours of tourists being able to physically interact with the whale sharks appear to be unfounded, daily feeding of the sharks still raises major ethical quandaries.
 Though an incipient eco-tourism market stemming from the whale shark is key to its survival, without an incentive to pursue food, this disturbing development can lead to the eradication of migration and, in turn, cause a weakening of the gene pool.

 Back in my homestay I have another sleepless night, tossing and turning amidst the oppressive Philippine heat.
 An upset stomach serves as my alarm clock, I shower under droplets of water.
 Thirty minutes later, all of this was irrelevant as I swam head on into a 11 metre long whale shark, mouth gaping.
 This one acquiesced to my presence for several minutes allowing me to observe the prisms of light reflecting off its skin.
 It showed me the Remora fish that resides within its mouth and the impressiveness with which it uses its gills as a sieve.
 I swam alongside the butanding for as long as I could before retreating.
 I located my boat and emerged from the sea with another pearl for my collection.